-CS 242S Cybersecrutiy Internship I
+CS 242S Cybersecurity Internship I

 This initial supervised internship provides students with the opportunity to integrate classroom instruction with on-the-job training in an area associated with coursework completed.
 Students will be required to document a minimum of 45 clock hours of internship engagement and reflection in the course.
-A total sequence of three internship courses is required in the program of study (CS 242S, CS 342S, CS 442S are all required for degree).

-(16 weeks, 1 credit)
+Recommended for students with no or little IT/Cyber Experience.
+Prerequisite: IS 311S and CS 215S or equivalent (Offered by department discretion.)
+(Elective) (16 weeks, 1 credit)